TGL

 Shift in priorities or direction

-The risk here is silent pivoting — you change direction in your head, mention it in one conversation, and three teams are now working toward different goals.
+The risk here is silent pivoting — you change direction in your head and three teams are now working toward different goals.

 Step 2: Update monday.com to reflect the new priority.
-Archive or deprioritize what's changing.
+Archive what's changing.

 Step 3: Log the decision — priority shifts must be on record.

-Step 4: Communicate to the full team via #announcements: what's changing, what's staying, what people should do differently.
+Step 4: Communicate to the full team via #announcements.

 #management-team firstUpdate mondayLog decision#announcements